stohrendorf/CroftEngine/README.md

 Additionally, an installation of [Qt 5](https://www.qt.io) is necessary; as manually downloading and installing this package is usually faster than letting it build through vcpkg, it is not included in the above list.
-If you don't want to register for a Qt online account, you have to build it yourself, though, by installing the `qt5` vcpkg package.
+If you don't want to register for a Qt online account, you have to build it yourself, though, by installing the `qt5` and `qt5-translations` vcpkg packages.

 ## Generating Glad OpenGL bindings